Roshke/MTPot/README.md

 ### Update:
 ### Cymmetria Research has released a new honeypot for the Apache Struts exploit, see more info here: https://github.com/Cymmetria/StrutsHoneypot

+# Fork information
+I forked has a few lines added to support adding commands and logins to a MySQL database, which can be used with the included PHP frontend that shows statistics.

 # CymmetriaResearch

 MTPot is a simple open source honeypot, released under the MIT license for the use of the community.